April 12, 2026

 Thank you for your commitment!

 Since 2017, the Schneider Electric Paris Marathon has reduced the waste generated during the event by 50%.
-This aligns with the eco-responsible commitments expressed in the GESI charter and complies with the AGEC law, combating single-use plastic, waste, and promoting reuse.
+This aligns with the commitments expressed in the GESI charter and complies with the AGEC law, combating single-use plastic, waste, and promoting reuse.

-• 3,5 tonnes of runners' clothing left in the start lockers, sorted and recycled for a secondary use
+• 3,4 tonnes of runners' clothing left in the start lockers, sorted and recycled for a secondary use

-• 19 tonnes of waste recycled (cardboard, wood, PET, etc.)
+• 10 tonnes of waste recycled (cardboard, wood, PET, etc.)

-• 4.4 tonnes of bio-waste from refreshment stands, composted to become topsoil
+• 4.1 tonnes of bio-waste from refreshment stands, composted to become topsoil

-• 3780kg of fruits, donated to the Restos du Cœur
+• 3780 kg of fruits, donated to the Restos du Cœur

-• 372 pairs of running shoes donated to the Africa Run association and then sent to Africa.
+• 443 pairs of running shoes donated to the Africa Run association and then sent to Africa.

 This year, bring your unused running shoes to the Run Experience!
 They must be in good condition and washed so they can be given a second life through solidarity.